 V

 Vegetable-Tanned Leather: Leather tanned using natural tannins from tree bark, resulting in a firm texture and natural, earthy look.
+Vegetable tanned leather is widely considered to be the highest quality leather available.

 W